f5devcentral/terraform-aws-bigip-module/README.md

 ## Deploys BIG-IP in AWS Cloud

-This Terraform module deploys N-nic F5 BIG-IP in AWS cloud
+This Terraform module deploys N-nic F5 BIG-IP in AWS cloud,and with module count feature we can also deploy multiple instances of BIG-IP.

+## Prerequisites

+This module is supported from Terraform 0.13 version onwards.

+Below templates are tested and worked in the following version

+Terraform v0.13.0
++ provider registry.terraform.io/hashicorp/azurerm v2.28.0
++ provider registry.terraform.io/hashicorp/null v2.1.2
++ provider registry.terraform.io/hashicorp/random v2.3.0
++ provider registry.terraform.io/hashicorp/template v2.1.2

 ## Example Usage

-We have provided some common deployment [examples](https://github.com/RavinderReddyF5/terraform-aws-deploy-bigip/tree/master/examples)
+We have provided some common deployment [examples](https://github.com/f5devcentral/terraform-aws-bigip-module/tree/master/examples)

 below example snippet show how this module called.